jaredbmit/RoboticRecycling/Readme.md

 source recycle_env/bin/activate
 ```

+Then make sure to select the python interpreter or jupyter kernel for this virtual environment in your IDE.

 2. Generate training data using the jupyter notebook 'make_training_data.ipynb'.

 3. Train the model using the jupyter notebook 'clutter_maskrcnn_train.ipynb'.